8 Amazing Fake Wood Flooring Options for 2023 | FlooringStores

 You may be thinking: “won’t printed wood look super fake?”
 Nope!

 These tiles use scanned images of real wood.
 The more “faces,” or unique wood images per lot, the fewer repeats you’ll see.
-And of course, higher variation means a more realistic and less fake wood flooring alternative.
+And of course, higher variation means a more realistic alternative.

 Wood-look tile is easy to maintain